earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-lidar-and-raster/lidar-raster-intro/2018-02-05-raster02-raster-metadata.md

-You will learn about three important spatial attributes associated with raster data that in this lesson:  Coordiante refernce systems, resolution, and spatial extent.
+You will learn about three important spatial attributes associated with raster data that in this lesson:  Coordinate Reference Systems, resolution, and spatial extent.

 ## 1. Coordinate Reference System